Digital inclusion is about having the access, skills and motivation to confidently go online to access the opportunities of the internet.

 We recognise that being able to get online is increasingly important for our residents because:

-- Being online enables people to keep in contact with friends and family via email and social media and pursue their hobbies and interests and can therefore help prevent social isolation and is a tool for learning opportunities too.
+- Being online enables people to keep in contact with friends and family via email, online chat and social media and to pursue their hobbies and interests.
+It can therefore help prevent social isolation and is a tool for learning opportunities too.

-- Many employment and training opportunities are only advertised online and must be applied for online, and it is estimated that between 75% and 90% of jobs require at least some computer use.*
+- Many employment and training opportunities are only advertised, and must be applied for, online.
+It is estimated that today, between 75% and 90% of jobs require at least some computer use.*

 - Offline households are missing out on estimated savings of £560 per year from shopping and paying bills online.*

 - Service and information providers in the public and private sectors are moving towards only using online processes.

 - The application process for Universal Credit (welfare benefits) is online only.

 * Figures published on the National Housing Federation website (March 2015).

 We will support residents to access the internet and basic digital skills training to get online and we will do this by: